 In October 2009, a new law, Criminal Procedure Law, Article 216: Judicial Diversion Program for Certain Felony Offenders, authorizes a court to divert eligible felony offenders into substance abuse treatment programs.

 Young Adult Drug Treatment Courts are operational in several of the criminal courts.
 These courts target defendants in the 16- to 21-year-old population.

-Family drug treatment courts (FDTC) target respondents in neglect petitions where substance abuse is a component of the allegations.
+Family treatment courts (FTC) target respondents in neglect petitions where substance abuse is a component of the allegations.
 Respondents who successfully complete the program are reunited with their children in the great majority of cases.
-Additionally, successful participants in the FDTC program often receive more liberal contact with their children prior to graduation.
+Additionally, successful participants in the FTC program often receive more liberal contact with their children prior to graduation.